DanielleBohensky/Scheduling/README.md

 	1 23		Job 1 takes 23 units of time
 	2 5		Job 2 take 5 units of time
-Input 3: A string stating the number of total processors Input 4: An empty text file – prints the schedule as it is being built Input 5: An empty text file – prints the job Array
+Input 3: A string stating the number of total processors Input 4: An empty text file – prints the final completed schedule

 ```

 ### Design Process